U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Reverberation model

 \subsection{Convolution in the Time-Frequency Domain}

-In the noiseless case, the linear time-invariant filtering in time-domain in~\eqref{eq:noisy_formulation_time_domain} can be equivalently expressed in the short-time Fourier transform ($\STFT$) domain using an inter-frame and inter-band convolution operator denoted $\mathcal{C}$, defined in~\cite{avargelSystemIdentificationShortTime2007} as:
+In the noiseless case, the linear time-invariant filtering in time-domain in Eq.~\eqref{eq:noisy_formulation_time_domain} can be equivalently expressed in the $\STFT$ domain using an inter-frame and inter-band convolution operator denoted $\mathcal{C}$, defined in~\cite{avargelSystemIdentificationShortTime2007} as:

 where $\bm{Y} \triangleq \{Y_{f,t}\}_{f,t=0}^{F-1, T_y-1} \in \mathbb{C}^{F \times T_y}$ denotes the $\STFT$ coefficients of the reverberant signal at frequency $f\thineq 0,\dots,F-1$ and time $t\thineq 0,\dots,T_y-1$, $\bm{S} \triangleq \{S_{f,t}\}_{f,t=0}^{F-1, T_s-1}\in \C^{F\times T_s}$ is the corresponding $\STFT$ of the dry signal, and $\mathcal{H} \triangleq \{\mathcal{H}_{f, f^\prime, t}\}_{f,f^\prime, t=0}^{F-1,F-1,T_h-1} \in \C^{F \times F \times T_h}$ represents the time-frequency convolution kernel induced by the RIR, capturing both spectral and temporal spread.
 The convolution kernel $\mathcal{H} $ is derived from the time-domain RIR $h \in \mathbb{R}^{N_h}$ by~\cite{avargelSystemIdentificationShortTime2007}: